aws-samples/aws-transit-gateway-and-scalable-security-solutions/README.md

-The repository consists of all the templates that are required and detailed instructions on securing ingress VPC traffic using scalable security solutions (eg: Palo Alto) and AWS Transit Gateway.
+The repository consists of the templates that are required and detailed instructions on securing ingress VPC traffic using scalable security solutions (eg: Palo Alto) and AWS Transit Gateway.

 ## STEP 1: Set up Firewall Template